evnz/blog-example-single-cf-distribution/README.md

 # Blog example: Single CloudFront Distribution for both your S3 Web App and API Gateway backend

-Example of single Amazon CloudFront distribution for both your web app hosted on S3 bucket and API Gateway backend
+Example of a single Amazon CloudFront distribution for both your web app hosted on S3 bucket and API Gateway backend

 [Link to blog](https://dev.to/evnz/single-cloudfront-distribution-for-s3-web-app-and-api-gateway-15c3)